Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Maximising Engagement: Practical Tips

 The success of these pop culture trivia questions depends heavily on how you run the event.
 Don't just read the questions out.
 Instead, divide the team into smaller, cross-functional groups (3-4 people).
-This forces interaction between team members who might not otherwise work together.
+This encourages interaction between team members who might not otherwise work together.

 • The "Why Matters" Tip: After the answer is revealed, spend 30 seconds asking the winning team, "Why do you think that moment was so significant?"
 This turns the quiz into a proper discussion.

 • Use Visuals: Show a 5-second clip of the movie scene or a flash of the album cover when asking pop culture trivia questions.
-Visual cues aid remote engagement and help non-native speakers participate effectively.
+Visual cues support remote engagement and help non-native speakers participate effectively.

 • Keep the Facilitator Neutral: Ensure the facilitator remains neutral and focuses on positive reinforcement for participation, not just accuracy.
 The goal is connection, not competition.

-Measuring Success
+Measuring success

 Measuring the success of a trivia-based team-building exercise means focusing on behavioural changes, not just the score of the game.
 Team managers should look for these signs: